 o Have you taken any steps to reduce the impact of your operations on the environment?

-o How do your operations plans integrate with those in marketing, information systems, and finance?
+o How do your operations plans integrate with those in marketing and finance?

 o What is the impact of your operations decisions on your financial statements? (e.g., inventory, facilities, equipment, workforce, etc.)?

 o How would your operations plans and costs change if demand comes in at higher or lower levels?

 o Please provide an org chart, pay levels, and a compensation plan

 o Show your plan for online and telephone staffing, queues, etc.